Textile design

 Postgraduate study provides the opportunity to develop and experiment with ideas and techniques and to extend your expertise into related areas.

 The job market is competitive, so you may find that taking a one-year Masters or professional short course, for example in computer-aided design (CAD), helps give you the edge - particularly when combined with relevant work experience - and enables you to further develop your portfolio.
-Do your research and make sure that courses you're interested in meet your career needs and enhance your overall skill set.
+Do your research and make sure that courses you're interested in meet the requirements of employers and enhance your overall skill set.

 What do textile design graduates do?